calliope-project/calliope/docs/math/index.md

 In the expressions, terms in **bold** font are decision variables and terms in *italic* font are parameters.
 A list of the decision variables is given at the end of this page.
-A detailed listing of parameters along with their units and default values is given in the [model definition reference sheet][TODO: add link].
+A detailed listing of parameters along with their units and default values is given in the [model definition reference sheet][model-definition-schema].
 Those parameters which are defined over time (`timesteps`) in the expressions can be defined by a user as a single, time invariant value, or as a timeseries that is [loaded from file or dataframe][TODO: add link].